baedrik/snip-722-spec/SNIP-722.md

 | token_is_transferable  | bool | True if the token is transferable                                       | no       |

 ### ImplementsNonTransferableTokens
 ImplementsNonTransferableTokens indicates whether the contract implements non-transferable tokens.
 Because legacy SNIP-721 contracts do not implement this query and do not implement non-transferable tokens, any use of this query should always check for an error response, and if the response is an error, it can be considered that the contract does not implement non-transferable tokens.
+Because message parsing ignores input fields that a contract does not expect, this query should be used before attempting to mint a non-transferable token.
+If the message is sent to a SNIP-721 contract that does not implement non-transferable tokens, the `transferable` field will just be ignored and the resulting NFT will still be created, but will always be transferable.

 ##### Request
 ```